Getting Started with Qt

 Create Your First Applications

-Learn the basics of Qt and Qt Quick development by following two tutorials that illustrate how to create simple applications and build and run them on target platforms:
+Learn the basics of Qt and Qt Quick development by following the two tutorials below that illustrate how to create simple applications and build and run them on target platforms:

 For a more thorough walkthrough of the different aspects of developing applications with Qt 5, see the QML Book.
 It focuses on Qt Quick, but also provides the information needed to use QML together with C++.